-If a system based mainly on mechanical pruning proves to be successful with minimal reduction in the yield of class I fruit, it holds the prospect for reducing the cost of pruning and for the need for skilled pruning labour.
-Both of these considerations are important for growers in the current conditions.
+If a system based mainly on mechanical pruning proves to be successful with minimal reduction in the yield of Class I fruit, there is potential for reducing the pruning costs and the need for skilled pruning labour.
+Both of these considerations are important for growers in the current financial conditions.
+There were reductions in cumulative yields for later pruned treatments.